mbj/mutant/docs/incremental.md

 ## Limitations

 Mutant only triggers incremental subject selection for *direct* code changes.
-It'll currently not select subjects that where indirectly changed.
+It'll currently not select subjects that were indirectly changed.

 Counter examples: